ska-telescope/ska-python-skeleton/README.md

 -------

 **Always** use a virtual environment.
-[Pipenv](https://pipenv.readthedocs.io/en/latest/) is now Python's officially recommended method and the one used by default in this repo.
+[Pipenv](https://pipenv.readthedocs.io/en/latest/) is now Python's officially recommended method, but we are not using it for installing requirements when building on the CI Pipeline.
+You are encouraged to use your preferred environment isolation (i.e. `pip`, `conda` or `pipenv` while developing locally.

-Follow these steps at the project root:
+For working with `Pipenv`, follow these steps at the project root:

 First, ensure that `~/.local/bin` is in your `PATH` with:
 ```bash